Presenter: Richard Winkelmann, DO; Jessica Hoy, DO; Kylee Sacksteder, DO; Gabriella Maloney, DO; Alyson Ridpath, DO

 CHIEF COMPLAINT: Recurrent bumps on back of right lower leg

-Signs and symptoms: A 64-year-old immunocompetent female presented with a seven-month history of recurrent erythematous papules and nodules on the back of her right lower leg.
+CLINICAL HISTORY: A 64-year-old immunocompetent female presented with a seven-month history of recurrent erythematous papules and nodules on the back of her right lower leg.
 She reported that the nodules were tender, nonpruritic, and, at times, had a clear exudate.
 The patient denied any trauma to the area and initially attributed the eruption to mosquito bites.
+No previous treatments.
+Patient denied any personal or family history of skin cancers, and her medical history was unremarkable without prior exposure to tuberculosis or recent travel out of the country.

 PHYSICAL EXAM: